 Additionally, when the show first aired, viewers were able to enter a competition to win the actual clarinet prop from the "Green Clarinet Man" sketch.
 The competition allowed participants to come up with a new useless sidekick à la BMX Bandit from the well known "Angel Summoner and BMX Bandit" sketch.
 The winning entry was revealed to be Yo-yo Lad.

 Hide Your Pregnancy: Subverted with actress Olivia Colman for Series 2, whose prominent belly was visible no matter what sketch she was in.
-While it was brought up in one sketch, but they didn't really try and hide it either.
+It was brought up in one sketch, but apart from that it wasn't mentioned or relevant to the sketch at all, although they didn't really try and hide it either.
 Not hiding it made at least one sketch Darker and Edgier than it was originally intended to be written, which involved Colman's heavily pregnant character being strangled to death by her husband.

 Keep Circulating the Tapes: When Series 3 and 4 aired on TV, viewers could access the extras of the show via BBC Red Button, featuring animated sketches from the radio series (with two animated by famous British animators David Firth and Edd Gould), behind the scenes footage, interviews and unseen sketches.
-While some of the animated sketches and unseen sketches were already on YouTube, some of the other content didn't see the light of day when the series stopped airing.
+While some of the animated sketches and unseen sketches were already on YouTube, some of the other content didn't see the light of day when the series stopped airing (They didn't even appear on the DVD extras).
 However, all of the Red Button extras were available online starting from June 2018.

 The corner store set from the "tremendous thirst" sketch was reused in the "Biscuit Telekinesis" sketch.